 #12.
 Keep the focus on US

-Don’t worry one bit about the buyer’s needs, or making it easy for them to have us there; they don’t like things to be easy.
+Don’t worry one bit about the buyer’s needs, or making it easy for them to have hired us; they don’t like things to be easy.

 #13.
 Don’t let them know how much we appreciate the booking

 No warm smile on our way out the “door,” and please, no thank you note.

 (If we leave them really happy, this one might not matter as much, because they WILL want us back.
 Still, some heartfelt thanks can go a long way towards keeping us top of mind for the next time.)